sunnydigital/sunnydigital.github.io/content/projects/xg-boost-clf/index.md

 from skopt.plots import plot_objective
 from skopt import BayesSearchCV

-'''from tune_sklearn import TuneSearchCV, TuneGridSearchCV import ray.tune as tune'''
+from tune_sklearn import TuneSearchCV, TuneGridSearchCV import ray.tune as tune

 from tqdm import tqdm